vladnomad/web-project--velvet-gourmet/README.md

 - Added custom variables for colors and font-sizes to avoid reusing values and stick to the design pattern
 - Added media queries for multiple devices with changes to art direction, positioning and fonts
 - Multi-browser compatibilty: providing vendor prefixes to backdrop-filter, clip-path and appearance

+## JavaScript

+- Added tabpanel functionality:
+Switching content with animation depending on what tab was selected

+- Implemented a countdown timer for marketing offers Takes into calculation User's date and time

+- Respective buttons open a contact form modal window.
+Close by clicking an icon, outside of the modal wrapper or pressing Esc.